ADOzog/Hackathon-Practice/README.md

 As of now, I have yet to formally prove my method (I probably will in the future in a LaTeX document) but it appears to work well.

+# Lego Minifigures (Lego.go)
+I currently have it solved with a non optimal approach and I will upload the full problem in the future.